|

 history, the massive Bronze Age eruption of Thira in Greece,

 was much larger and more widespread than previously believed.
+During research expeditions in April and June, the scientists

 from the University of Rhode Island and the Hellenic Center